LAST UPDATED: APRIL 2026

 How It Shows Up in Driven Women

-Jordan, the organizational psychologist, has a specific professional vulnerability: she is trained to close cases.
+Nicole, the organizational psychologist, has a specific professional vulnerability: she is trained to close cases.
 The inability to close the diagnostic case on her ex is experienced as a professional failure.
-Her therapist’s observation — that she’s spending more time diagnosing him than on her own recovery — is accurate.
-Jordan knows it.
+Her therapist’s observation.
+That she’s spending more time diagnosing him than on her own recovery.
+Is accurate.
+Nicole knows it.
 The diagnostic compulsion is not about the diagnosis.
 It is about the sense of control that a diagnosis would provide over an experience that felt profoundly out of control.
-The diagnostic question has become a way of staying organized around him — still analyzing him, still trying to understand him — rather than turning toward herself.
+The diagnostic question has become a way of staying organized around him.
+Still analyzing him, still trying to understand him.
+Rather than turning toward herself.

-Leila’s conclusion is the most clinically important insight in this article: the label matters less than the symptom.
-The woman who can barely trust her own perception in intimate relationships — regardless of what you call the thing that caused it — needs the recovery work that addresses that specific symptom.
+Talia’s conclusion is the most clinically important insight in this article: the label matters less than the symptom.
+The woman who can barely trust her own perception in intimate relationships.
+Regardless of what you call the thing that caused it.
+Needs the recovery work that addresses that specific symptom.
 The diagnostic label is a routing tool.
 The symptom is the destination.
 And the destination is the same regardless of the label.

-If you recognize Jordan’s or Leila’s experience, you may want to read more about rebuilding trust in your own perceptions — the central recovery work for narcissistic abuse, regardless of the diagnostic label.
+If you recognize Nicole’s or Talia’s experience, you may want to read more about rebuilding trust in your own perceptions.
+The central recovery work for narcissistic abuse, regardless of the diagnostic label.
 You might also find it useful to read about the specific stages of covert narcissistic abuse recovery to understand where you are in the process.

 Both/And: You Don’t Need His Diagnosis to Know You Need Recovery